kevin9011/Getting_and_Cleaning_Data/README.md

 The data can be received from following location https://archive.ics.uci.edu/ml/datasets/Individual+household+electric+power+consumption

-You just need to unzip the zip file in your working directory and then the script will do the following for you.
+You just need to unzip the zip file in your working directory and then the script [run_analysis.R] will do the following for you.

 1. Load the Files
 2. Get the name to the Subject, X and Y